Sandbox

 • LOMBARD Alexandre, UTBM, France

-• LORENZ Pascal, University of Haute Alsace, France
+• LORENZ Pascal, Haute Alsace University, France

 • MAHDAOUI Latifa, USTHB University, Algeria

-• MARTHON Philippe, IRIT, Toulouse University, France
+• MARTHON Philippe, Toulouse University, France

 • MATSUBARA Shigeo, Kyoto University, Japan